 Instructor: Steven Petruzzello is a Professor in the Department of Kinesiology and Community Health.
 He received his Ph.D. in Exercise Science, Psychology of Exercise and Sport from Arizona State University in 1991.
 He began his career at UIUC in 1991 and has served as the Associate Head for Graduate Studies, Department of Kinesiology & Community Health since 2011.
 He has also been a Research Scientist for the Illinois Fire Service Institute since 2005.
 Professor Petruzzello’s research focuses on determining the mechanisms underlying the effectiveness of exercise in improving affect/emotion.
 The second line of research examines the physiological and psychological aspects of firefighting.
 Professor Petruzzello has been awarded the College of Applied Health Sciences Undergraduate Teaching Faculty Award, the Campus Award for Excellence in Undergraduate Teaching, and has consistently been named to the “List of Teachers Ranked as Excellent by their Students.”

-LER 199 IR: Immigration & Race: Evolution of Legal Equality, Michael LeRoy, Ph.D.
+LER 199 IR: Immigration & Race: Inequality in Work, Michael LeRoy, Ph.D

 Instructor: Michael LeRoy has published extensively on antitrust in professional sports, immigration, race, and employment policy (in particular, the “gig economy”), strikes and lockouts, voluntary and mandatory arbitration, employee involvement teams, and labor law implications stemming from national emergencies.
 Professor LeRoy has testified before the full U.S. Senate Committee on labor and human resources; consulted at the request of the President’s Council of Economic Advisers in connection with the Taft-Hartley labor dispute involving Pacific Maritime Association and International Longshore and Warehouse Union; and served as an advisor to the President’s Commission on the United States Postal Service.

-SOCW 245: Doing Good for Society through the Non-Profit Sector, Ben Lough, Ph.D.
+SOCW 245A: Doing Good for Society through the Non-Profit Sector, Ben Lough, Ph.D.